StevenBlack/vocab/million-dollar-words.md

 ### philistine
 An uncultured person; someone who has no interest or knowledge of art or civilization.
 Someone who'd rather go skateboarding than to a museum would be considered funloving by some and a philistine by others.
-If you don't want to sound like a philistine, pronounce it FILL-ISS-TEEN.

 ### philobat